Transformer Interpretability Beyond Attention Visualization: Introduction

 In this work, we follow the line of work that assigns relevancy and propagates it, such that the sum of relevancy is maintained throughout the layers~\cite{montavon2017explaining}.
 While the application of such methods to Transformers has been attempted~\cite{voita2019analyzing}, this was done in a partial way that does not propagate attention throughout all layers.

 Transformer networks heavily rely on skip connection and attention operators, both involving the mixing of two activation maps, and each leading to unique challenges.
 Moreover, Transformers apply non-linearities other than ReLU, which result in both positive and negative features.
 Because of the non-positive values, skip connections lead, if not carefully handled, to numerical instabilities.
-Methods such as LRP~\cite{binder2016layer}, for example, tend to fail in such cases.
-Self-attention layers form a challenge, since the two operands are of different dimensions, and since a naive propagation through these would not maintain the total amount of relevancy.
+Methods such as LRP~\cite{binder2016layer} for example, tend to fail in such cases.
+Self-attention layers form a challenge since a naive propagation through these would not maintain the total amount of relevancy.

 We handle these challenges by first introducing a relevancy propagation rule that is applicable to both positive and negative attributions.
 Second, we present a normalization term for non-parametric layers, such as ``add'' (\eg skip-connection) and matrix multiplication.
 Third, we integrate the attention and the relevancy scores, and combine the integrated results for multiple attention blocks.